 - Filmed Entertainment: Mainly Universal Pictures (NBC) and DreamWorks.

 - Theme Parks (NBC): Three entertainment parks in Orlando, Hollywood and Osaka, Japan.
 A fourth is under construction in Beijing, China.

 - Sky (acquired in 2018): A UK based media conglomerate that operates as a “Mini-Comcast” on its own, minus Theme Parks and Filmed Entertainment.
-Sky is best known for its live coverage of sport events (football/soccer).
+Sky is best known for its live coverage of sports events (football/soccer).

 The cable business is still the biggest segment both in terms of revenue and profits: